Sunrise on the Reaping: Release

-On October 16, 2024, the book's cover and synopsis was revealed on NBC's The Today Show.
-On January 15, 2025, an extract from Chapter 1 was released in an article in People magazine.
-It reveals details such as the names of Haymitch's brother, Sid Abernathy, and girlfriend, Lenore Dove Baird, and that his birthday is reaping day.
-On March 13, 2025, a clip of Suzanne Collins reading from Sunrise on the Reaping was posted.
-The scene depicted focuses on the character of Haymitch's girlfriend, Lenore Dove.
+On October 16, 2024, the book's cover and synopsis were revealed on NBC's The Today Show.
+On January 15, 2025, an excerpt from Chapter 1 was released in an article in People magazine.
+It revealed details such as the names of Haymitch's brother, Sid Abernathy, and girlfriend, Lenore Dove Baird, and that his birthday is reaping day.
+On March 13, 2025, a clip of Suzanne Collins reading from Sunrise on the Reaping was posted on Scholastic's YouTube page.
+The scene featured focused on the character of Haymitch's girlfriend, Lenore Dove.

-Publication history

 Sunrise on the Reaping had a hardcover release date of March 18, 2025.
-It was also published as an audiobook on the same day.
-It was narrated by actor Jefferson White.
+The audiobook had the same release date.
+It is narrated by actor Jefferson White.

 Sunrise on the Reaping sold over 1.5 million copies worldwide in its first week, marking the biggest debut for any title in Suzanne Collins' The Hunger Games series.
 In the U.S. alone, the book sold 1.2 million copies, more than twice the opening sales of The Ballad of Songbirds and Snakes and over three times that of Mockingjay.
+By July 2025, Publishers Weekly reported that it had sold almost 1.7 million copies, making it the second-highest selling book of the year.
+By January 2026, it had sold 4.4 million English World copies, with 3.3 million in the U.S. alone.